Cliabhach/annotation-processor-with-java8-jack-and-jill-android/readme.md

 # Android Annotation Processor<br/>With Java8 and Jack&Jill [![CircleCI](https://circleci.com/gh/nickwph/annotation-processor-with-java8-jack-and-jill-android.svg?style=svg)](https://circleci.com/gh/nickwph/annotation-processor-with-java8-jack-and-jill-android)

-Just a project to try out Android Annotation Processor in the new Java8 and Jack&Jill enviornment.
+Just a project to try out Android Annotation Processor in the new Java8 and Jack&Jill environment.
 Also check if libraries and testing frameworks work with it.

 First of all, make sure you know what is JACK&JILL.
 Check this [talk about The Jack and Jill Build System on Youtube](http://www.youtube.com/watch?v=IwklNEYYs2I).